 So I answered yes to most every question (the hungry thing isn't really a button for me).
 Now I'm left wondering "Does everybody?"
 Is this one of those quizzes that is meant to label everybody as a Highly Sensitive Person?
 I can look at these questions and think most everyone probably would agree with many of them.

-is in the response, and how they recover from specific events.
+I guess what makes the HSP different is in the response, and how they recover from specific events.
 Maybe most people don't like being observed while doing a task, but they do it because they have to and afterwards it is easily forgotten.
 For the HSP though, they might start worrying about it days or even weeks before, even to the point of making themselves sick over it, and if during the task there is any criticism, it is taken personally and then they dwell on it for sometime after the event has passed.

 In order to recover, usually one must tune out, meditate, pray, and find strength to move forward.